mrciolino/wiki-backup/timeline.md

 - Os, Meade, and the captured party come to terms.
 Os surrenders, asking that he he brought back to Alrricia to answer for his crimes against capitalism and to negotiate peace.
 The party fully reunites and sails back to Altricia.
 - Darmuth is let into Altricia by a secret anti-Krorg coalition run by Queen Kayla.
 Krorg puts up a fight but ends up eaten by Darmuth's enormous bone dragon pet.
 Breaking her promise to Kayla, Darmuth then lays waste to Altricia.
 Kayla escapes with her son Krorgfrey and Krorg's bodyguard Knott Em'Portent back to [Krorg's Hometown](/locations/Mardun/north_geskoworm), but she dies on the voyage.
 - The party's ship approaches Altricia only to see it engulfed in flames.
 They contact Krorg via speaking stone while he is in combat against Darmuth.
 The party hears him die as they witness the destruction of Altricia.
 Unable to face such a powerful enemy as they are now, they flee across the sea to Kaltrosar Bay.
-- The party decides to seek out thr Oracle of Fywick, hoping that she may be able to advise them on how to defeat Darmuth.
+- The party decides to seek out the Oracle of Fywick, hoping that she may be able to advise them on how to defeat Darmuth.
 -
 - The party draws many cards from the Deck of Many Things.
   - The party (Frederina) acquires a flying ship from the deck while in Gothriathon.
 The ship is manned by skeletons with strange power symbols on their heads.
 This skeletal crew can be commanded by whoever is at the wheel steering the ship.
 Frederina departs on this ship when sent back to Krorg by Os.